You’re helping put our vision into action

 The science continues to point towards an increased need for large connected landscapes.
 That’s why we’re grateful for your continued support of the Y2Y vision to keep the Yellowstone to Yukon region protected and connected.

 It encompasses a wide diversity of ecosystems including alpine, forests, parkland, and grassland.
-This dynamic landscape is home to the full suite of wildlife that were present when Europeans first arrived to North America; and it is the source of 13 major rivers that provide clean, safe drinking water for more than 15 million people.
+This dynamic landscape is home to the full suite of wildlife that were present when Europeans first arrived to North America; and it is the source of 13 major rivers that provide clean, safe drinking water for millions of people.

 Y2Y’s goal is to keep it that way and with you, that “impossible” bold vision born in 1993 is even more tangible today.

 A paper published in 2021 lays out evidence that our big audacious vision has led to measurable on-the-ground conservation across the almost 3,400-kilometer-long region.

 The study, published in Conservation Science and Practice, uses five conservation metrics to evaluate progress.
 Data shows an 80.5 percent increase in overall protection from 1993 to 2018 in the Yellowstone to Yukon region.
 This success is even more striking when compared against areas elsewhere in the continent, places protected areas remained constant, or even declined.

 We continue to forward on solving conservation problems together.